Frimkron/Ascidia/readme.md

 Rounded boxes use pipe `|` characters for the sides and hyphen `-` characters for the top and bottom.
 The top left and top right corners are full-stop or period `.` characters.
-The bottom left and right corners are apostraphe or single-quote characters `'`.
+The bottom left and right corners are apostrophe or single-quote characters `'`.
 Rounded boxes have a minimum size of 1 x 1:

 ```